Your Top Kids Health Questions Answered!

 Keeping your children safe and healthy is a parent’s main responsibility.
 But knowing how to do that isn’t always easy.
 Sometimes there is conflicting or misguided advice when it comes to children’s health issues.
 Sometimes you just don’t know the answer until your child experiences a health issue — and you aren’t sure where to turn to get sound guidance.
-That’s why Metro Parent has teamed up with Henry Ford Health System, one of southeast Michigan’s premier health care providers, to help.
+That’s why Metro Parent has teamed up with Henry Ford Health, one of southeast Michigan’s premier health care providers, to help.
 We’ll tackle some of the top kids health questions parents have in “Your Top Kids Health Questions — Answered!”
 Check back often for new topics and expert health advice for children of all ages.
-Plus, get more great health tips at Henry Ford Health System’s LiveWell blog.
+Plus, get more great health tips at Henry Ford Health’s LiveWell blog.

 Whether it’s your active third-grader who pleads for more screen time or your sullen teen who begs to be left alone, you’ve got questions when it comes to some of the top kids health issues for older children.
-Luckily, the health pros at Henry Ford Health System have the answers.
+Luckily, the health pros at Henry Ford Health have the answers.
 Explore their expert answers to common child and teen health questions, and return back here to learn more.

 Your child calls out to you in middle of the night.
 They are sweaty and nauseated.
 Is it something they ate?
 Is it the flu?
 Find out what’s causing your child’s upset stomach — and what can you do to help them feel better.